 However, there's an even bigger financial benefit: The dollars you stow away in your flexible spending account are considered pre-tax dollars.
 This means that they reduce the amount of income you'll have to report to the IRS every year, thus reducing the amount of income taxes that you must pay each year.
 If you earn $40,000 a year, and you put $2,000 into a flexible spending account, the gross income that you must report to the IRS falls to $38,000.
 Depending on the size of your tax rate, that could result in a significant tax savings.

 The Internal Revenue Service puts limits on the amount that you can deposit into an FSA each year.
-In January 2016, FSAs will be limited to $2,550 per year, the same amount as the previous year.
+In 2017, FSAs will be limited to $2,600 per year, the same amount as the previous year.
 However, contribution limits are expected to be raised annually based on the rate of inflation.
-However, even with limits, the savings are still meaningful to most employees.

 Companies that offer FSAs tend to offer two different kinds: those set aside for healthcare expenses and those created for dependent-care.